AnnaPestova1/data_engineering/README.md

 `pip install -r requirements.txt`

-Run the database import and query scripts from the terminal to generate the database.
+Run the database import and query scripts from the terminal to generate the database or use already existing results in the repository.

 _Run database query program:_
+checkout into the `dataEngeneering` folder.

 `python sql_queries.py`